sweetener404/sweetener404/README.md

 - 📱 Into old-school tech: collecting iconic phones like the Samsung Galaxy Note 1, Tizen phones, and others
 - 🎧 Music junkie: Ariana Grande, Sabrina Carpenter, Adele, and more
 - 🧠 Big fan of Windows UI history!
 From 95 to 11, I've seen it all
-- 🖥️ Also loves experimenting with macOS and Linux distros (via VMware VMs)
+- 🖥️ Also loves experimenting with macOS and Linux distros (with VMware VMs)

 ---